hassrm08/Ryan_Portfolio/README.md

 # [Project 4: Music Genre Popularity](https://github.com/hassrm08/Genre_Twitter_Analysis)

-The final project for DS710 - Programming for Data Science included an open-ended analysis of unstructured Twitter data using the Twitter API.
+This project included an open-ended analysis of unstructured Twitter data using the Twitter API.

 I chose to evaluate the popularity of musical genres based on their perceived popularity on Twitter.
 Popularity, in this case, is determined by two measures.
 First, by overall tweet count within a predetermined amount of time and then by the number of exclamation marks used within a fixed number of tweets.